Geekdude/Geekdude.github.io/_drafts/productivity.md

 6. OneNote has a default structure similar to physical notebooks with Notebook -> Section Group -> Section -> Page hierarchy.
 Other structures can be created via hyperlinks.
 7. OneNote can hyperlink easily to website, files, sections, pages, or paragraphs.[^paragraph]
 8. OneNote makes it easy to move or reformat notes.
 9. This is one of the areas where OneNote does a bad job.
-It is difficult to import or export notes from other note taking apps.
+It is difficult to import or export notes from other note-taking apps.
 OneNote does work OK with the rest of the office suite and pages can be shared by email.
 10. Again here OneNote is so-so.
 Attached files can be easily opened from OneNote, but the notes themselves cannot be edited directly by an external program.

 So based on this criterial, OneNote gets a 8 out of 10 with a few areas it could improve on.
-OneNote is still my program of choice because of the ease of capture, ease of restructuring and reformating, power of the hyperlinks, and because of their unmatched support for the pen and handwritten note taking with all the other features as well.
+OneNote is still my program of choice because of the ease of capture, ease of restructuring and reformating, power of the hyperlinks, and because of their unmatched support for the pen and handwritten note-taking with all the other features as well.
 I won't claim that OneNote is the best for handwritten notes, but it is the best for a hybrid of handwritten and typed notes.

 [^paragraph]: Although paragraph linking is currently too fragile to be relied on, since moving a page will break them.

-### Slide 24 --- Note Taking Programs
+### Slide 24 --- Note-Taking Programs

-Here is my list of good note taking programs.
+Here is my list of good note-taking programs.
 From this list the ones I have used heavily are the paper lab notebooks, VimWiki, and OneNote.
 I have also used Evernote some.
 As mentioned prio, I keep a Bullet Journal and use OneNote for my digital notes.

-The other programs on this list are highly recommended by the Note Taking community and I have installed and tried out most of them.
+The other programs on this list are highly recommended by the note-taking community and I have installed and tried out most of them.
 I put my short notes for each on the page.
-Of this list, I am keeping a closer watch on Obsidian and Notion as both are gaining a lot of traction in the note taking community.
+Of this list, I am keeping a closer watch on Obsidian and Notion as both are gaining a lot of traction in the note-taking community.
-Obsidian is my favorite markdown based note taking program and Notion is my favorite collaborative system.
+Obsidian is my favorite markdown based note-taking program and Notion is my favorite collaborative system.

 ## Part 4: My Personal Knowledge Base System